janastu/iihs_curation_auth/README.md

 - Testing Registration

-Now get a request tool like [Postman](https://www.getpostman.com/apps) and let's create our first user.
+Now use the tool like [Postman](https://www.getpostman.com/apps) and let's create our first user.

 	Method : POST